89% of parents fear heavy school bags will injure children

-Up to 89% of parents of primary school children are concerned that heavy school bags could be injuring their children’s backs, according to the National Parents Council (Primary).
+Up to 89% of parents of primary school children are concerned that heavy school bags could be injuring their children’s backs, according to the National Parents Council (Primary), writes Claire O'Sullivan.

 The weight of school bags was the “single biggest issue that parents contact the NPC about”, said National Parents Council (Post Primary) director, Paul Beddy.